Accessibility links

 Multi-step prompts

-A multi-step prompt tells the AI exactly how to solve a problem by breaking the task into small parts.
-This reduces the risk of errors by allowing the AI to focus on one task at a time.
+Multi-step prompts tell the AI exactly how to solve a problem by breaking the task into small parts.
+This reduces the risk of errors by allowing the AI to focus on one step at a time.
 A multi-step prompt can also include more detail and complexity, producing output that is tailored to your exact needs.

-To learn how to craft a multi-step prompt, review the sections below:
+Learn how to prepare a multi-step prompt in the sections below:

 • Step 1: General instruction